Contrast-Security-OSS/docs/content/admin/org_settings/Application-defaults.md

 ### Behavior

-Check the box to **Require administrative approval when closing vulnerabilities** found in applications in your organization.
-Vulnerabilities with the statuses and severities you choose in this configuration will automatically go into a pending state when a user moves to close them.
+Check the box to **Require administrative approval when closing vulnerabilities** in your organization.
+Vulnerabilities with the statuses and severities you choose in this configuration will automatically go into a **Pending** state when a user moves to close them.
+Contrast will also notify you that your review is needed.
 The vulnerability status will remain pending until you submit your review of the closure.

+See [Manage Vulnerabilities](user-vulns.html#manage-vuln) for more information about Pending states and workflows.

 ### Licensing